pali-english/pali-english.github.io/README.md

 Bound, he eats not a bite,
 for he misses the elephant forest.

+    "Dhanapālo" - Dhanapāla (the name of an elephant, literally meaning "guardian of wealth") "nāma" - named
+    "kuñjaro" - tusker, elephant
+    "Kaṭukabhedano" - musky in rut, hard to restrain (note that this is an interpretative translation as the literal meanings of the components of this compound word are "sharp" or "bitter" for "Kaṭuka" and "breaks through" for "bhedano")
+    "dunnivārayo" - hard to control
+    "Baddho" - bound, tied up
+    "kabaḷaṁ" - morsel, bite
+    "na" - not
+    "bhuñjati" - eats
+    "Sumarati" - he remembers, misses
+    "nāgavanassa" - of the elephant forest (compound of "nāga" meaning elephant, and "vanassa" meaning forest) "kuñjaro" - tusker, elephant

 Middhī yadā hoti mahagghaso ca,
 Niddāyitā samparivattasāyī;
 Mahāvarāhova nivāpapuṭṭho,